 First, you can plant cold-hardy Swiss chard in spring and again in late summer.
 The greens will be ready for harvesting about 55 days after planting seeds.
 Harvest older leaves first to allow smaller leaves to keep growing, and harvest frequently to encourage faster growth of the inner leaves.
 You can then enjoy a continuous harvest from 55 days after your first planting until several weeks after your region’s first frost date in the fall.

-Second, you can take advantage of Swiss chard’s biennial life cycle to get two year’s worth of harvests from one planting.
+Second, you can take advantage of Swiss chard’s biennial life cycle to get two years’ worth of harvests from one planting.
 A biennial is a plant that grows for two years before producing seed.
-If you live in a region where temperatures never drop below 15 degrees F., overwintering Swiss chard is possible.
+If you live in a region where temperatures never drop below 15 degrees F. (-9 C.), overwintering Swiss chard is possible.

-For spring planting, sow chard 2 to 4 weeks after the last frost: chard plants are frost tolerant only once they’re established.
+For spring planting, sow chard two to four weeks after the last frost: chard plants are frost tolerant only once they’re established.
 Chard “seeds,” like beet seeds, are actually small clusters containing several seeds.
-Plant seed clusters one to two inches (2.5 to 5 cm.) apart in 15-inch (38 cm.) rows, and thin to 6 to 12 inches (15 to 30 cm.) apart.
+Plant seed clusters one to two inches (2.5-5 cm.) apart in 15 inch (38 cm.) rows, and thin to 6 to 12 inches (15-31 cm.) apart.

 Provide compost or a balanced fertilizer in mid to late summer.